 I grabbed 2 random pieces of ply wood out of the garage painted them with chalkboard paint.
 Then, removed the old chalkboard from the fence.
 I drilled all 3 pieces of ply wood to the middle of the fence.
 The chalkboard is now 19 feet long!
 I moved the white benches to the rocks so the kids can utilize every inch of that cement slab.
 I centered the kid’s picnic table between the benches for outdoor snacking on Wonderful Halo mandarins.

-To recap, here is how to make an outdoor chalkboard:
+To recap, here is how to make a chalkboard

-- Cut the ply wood down to size.
+Cut the ply wood down to size with a saw.

 I promise the giant outdoor chalkboard is really that easy to make!
 I know it looks like a beast, but once you buy the supplies and paint the plywood, you can have the chalkboard up and running before the kids get done with their Wonderful Halo mandarins!